vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 You can use [Postman](https://github.com/vippsas/vipps-developers/blob/master/postman-guide.md) to manually do API calls, like the two above.
-See [API endpoint](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#api-endpoints) for an overview.
+See: [API endpoint](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#api-endpoints) for an overview.

 ### How long is an initiated order valid, if the user does not confirm in the Vipps app?